HCL-TECH-SOFTWARE/domino-linux/docs/index.md

 HCL Domino 8.5.x | ? | ? | ?

 ### Domino Compatibility
-Which distribution will run what Domino version
+This table provides the collective knowledge of which distribution are known to be working with a Domino version

 Distribution | Domino 14 | Domino 12 | Domino 11
 :-------|---|---|---